Reduce natural gas consumption in large commercial buildings with a path to cost-efficient solutions.

 Project Objective

-The research team will demonstrate and evaluate a package of low-cost measures to reduce natural gas consumption by commercial building heating systems — a significant source of greenhouse gas emissions.
-We will use the findings from field tests and data analyses to develop a web-based screening tool and a design guide to accelerate technology adoption across diverse portfolios of buildings with varied infrastructures.
+The research team demonstrated and evaluated a package of low-cost measures to reduce natural gas consumption by commercial building heating systems — a significant source of greenhouse gas emissions.
+Findings from field tests and data analyses were used to develop a web-based screening tool, a design guide and policy recommendations to accelerate technology adoption across diverse portfolios of buildings with varied infrastructures.
 This approach offers a solution in terms of cost and convenience more accessible and scalable than replacing entire HVAC systems for full electrification.

 Significance to Industry